About

 Fall fieldwork: June 15

-Spring fieldwork: Dec 15
+Spring fieldwork: Dec.
+15

 Summer fieldwork: March 1

-Alternative Summer Break (ASB) is a non-credit, volunteer career development program which places interested and motivated online and onsite MLIS and CAS students in archives during any two weeks over summer break.
+Alternative Summer Break (ASB) is a noncredit, volunteer career development program that places interested and motivated online and onsite MLIS and CAS students in archives during any two weeks over summer break.
 Students are placed in archives where they gain hands-on experience and network with professionals.
 Participation requires that students commit to volunteering 60 hours over two sequential weeks during the summer semester.
 Students are responsible for their own travel, food and accommodations.

 Application Materials

-Alternative Summer Break Application Form (PDF)
+Alternative Summer Break Application Form

-*Please apply by April 27th
+*Please apply by April 27

-Want to Learn More?
 Please contact Shaun Hayes: hayes29@uwm.edu

 Employment Advice

-Examples of other ways to strengthen your resume are: full or part-time paid employment as a paraprofessional, records management certification, leadership positions and/or active participation in professional organizations and the SAA student chapter, technical skills, grant-writing, paper presentations and community engagement, among others.
+Examples of other ways to strengthen your resume are: full- or part-time paid employment as a paraprofessional, records management certification, leadership positions and/or active participation in professional organizations and the SAA student chapter, technical skills, grant-writing, paper presentations and community engagement, among others.

 Many entry-level positions are short-term and/or grant-funded positions.